Computational Photography

 In a paid social test for a fintech client, identical creative with our preprocessing outperformed control by 24% on CVR at the same spend.

-Q7 — “What will this cost me—eventually and attention?”
+Q7 — “What will this cost me—in time and attention?”

 A: Less than a reshoot and far less than a missed quarter.